Include Heading on All pages

 N. Y. at Gettysburg pages list information including the size, losses, region of state and Corps for all New York Regiments in the Civil War.

-Roster of the NY 12th Cavalry - Companies A and F with additional links to other NY 12th information on the web.
+Roster of the NY 12th Cavalry with additional links to other NY 12th information on the web.

 The following National Archives sites list U.S. Military personnel who died from hostile action (including missing and captured) in the Korean War, 1950-1957 and in the Vietnam Conflict, 1957-1995 .
 Scroll down to New York and then to Saratoga under the 'Home of Record'.